-An undergraduate student must complete a degree application, degree audit, critical reasoning and writing portfolio, and pay the graduation fee for the University to assess eligibility for graduation.
-Applications, audits, and fees should be submitted by the deadline indicated in the Registrar’s section of MyUSJ.
-Writing portfolio information will be submitted by the Center for Academic Excellence.
+An undergraduate student must complete a degree application via MyUSJ and submit a signed degree audit for the University to assess eligibility for graduation.
+Applications and audits should be submitted by the deadline indicated in the Registrar’s section of MyUSJ.

 A student must complete the requirements for a certificate program of study with a minimum Grade Point Average of 2.67 and file an application for certificate completion through the Office of the Registrar by the deadline dates posted on MyUSJ.

 Requirements for the degree should be completed within six years from the date of matriculation.
 The appropriate department chair may grant an extension for completion of the degree.

 Graduation with honors

 Degrees with honors are awarded on the basis of cumulative GPA alone with no other evaluative process.
 These academic honors are awarded: